2joephillips/DPatterns/_posts/creational/2017-01-05-abstractfactory.md

 # Purpose

-* Provides an interface for creating familes of related or dependent objects without specifying their concrete classes.
+* Separate object creation from the decision of which object to create
+* Add new products and functionality without breaking Open Closed Principle

 The Abstract Factory defines a Factory Method that encapsulates the <code>new</code> operator and the concrete, platform-specific, product classes.
 Each "platform" is then modeled with a Factory derived class.